sbiermanlytle/iioEngine/README.md

 All applications created with the iio Engine may be uploaded and hosted for free at iioApps.com.

-iio Engine 1.3.3 Beta has just become available to download.
+iio Engine 1.3.4 is the working copy of a push to finalize the upgrade.
+It will be modified frequently as it is tested and extended.
+The minified version will not be available until the new version is published.

 The API and syntax are a lot different from 1.2.
-The new version is currently being tested and documented.
+You may wish to use that version (available at iioEngine.com) if you would like a better documented and more stable platform to work with.

 ---